markgilmore10/Theory-of-Algoithms-Project/overview.md

 In its preceding test, the use of collisions was found to be a viable way of corrupting the effectiveness of the algorithm.
 This meant the algorithm was insecure and could be reversed engineered (Margaret Rouse, 2020).
 MD5, however, didn't lose all its functionality by retaining its checksum function.
 Since the algorithm is characterized by a theoretical case where two different inputs can produce a similar output, it is inevitably challenging to point out that reverse engineering is accurate.
 The algorithm to reverse MD5 has, therefore, to be complex and developed over time addressing the impeding theoretical cases while providing practice case studies.

 ## References
+The following references allowed me to gain a greater understanding and build my knowledge of the MD5.
+These papers allowed me to understand what exactly I was building and how I could implement it:

+[1] R. Rivest.
+(April 1992).
+The MD5 Message-Digest Algorithm: https://www.ietf.org/rfc/rfc1321.txt
+[2] Shweta Mishra Shikha Mishra, Nilesh Kumar.
+(September 2013).
+Hashing Algorithm: MD5
+[3] Danstools00.
+(2020, April 30).
+MD5 Generator. https://www.md5hashgenerator.com/
+[4] Cook, J. D. (2019, January 24).
+Reversing an MD5 hash. https://www.johndcook.com/blog/2019/01/24/reversing-an-md5-hash/
+[5] Margaret Rouse .
+(2020, April 30).
+MD5. https://www.searchsecurity.techtarget.com/definition/MD5/

+While not directly referenced the following papers on algorithms offered great insight to the algorithm and hashing functions in general.
+These papers allowed me to understand what exactly was building and how it worked:

+Md.
+Alam Hossain, Md.Kamrul Islam, Subrata Kumar Dasand Md.
+Asif Nashiry.(March, 2012).
+CRYPTANALYZING OF MESSAGE DIGEST ALGORITHMS MD4 AND MD5 https://www.academia.edu/10358185/CRYPTANALYZING_OF_MESSAGE_DIGEST_ALGORITHMS_MD4_AND_MD5

+Rashmi P. Sarode, Piyush Gupta and Neeraj Manglani.
+(2014).
+A comparative analysis of RSA and MD5 algorithms. https://www.academia.edu/7231024/A_Comparative_Analysis_of_RSA_and_MD5_Algorithms